Tobeworks/logic_moon_astro/src/content/blog/into-ambient-1-fsol-lifeforms.md

 ## Global Sound Palette – The World as Instrument

 What also makes "Lifeforms" such a rich listening experience is the incredibly diverse approach to sampling and sound selection.
-Future Sound of London acted like musical archaeologists and ethnologists at once – they dug into the world's sound archives and wove from them a fascinating sonic tapestry that connected continents and cultures.
+The Future Sound of London acted like musical archaeologists and ethnologists at once – they dug into the world's sound archives and wove from them a fascinating sonic tapestry that connected continents and cultures.

 Percussion elements from Africa, Asia, and the Middle East merge with the pulsating oscillations of analog modular synths.
 A tabla rhythm can suddenly connect with the metallic hiss of a Roland TR-909 hi-hat, organic wooden sounds meet synthetic drones that seem to come from the depths of a modular synthesizer.
 This cultural collage never feels touristy or pandering.